dedis/cothority/omniledger/ChildTransactions.md

 implementation of transaction queue and block generation for OmniLedger.
 The assumption is that the leader will not fail.
 We will implement view-change in the future, starting by eliminating stop-failure and then byzantine-failure.
 Further, we assume there exists a maximum block size of B bytes.
-Transaction Queue A transaction is similar to what is defined above, namely a key/kind/value triplet and a signature of the requester (client).
+A transaction is similar to what is defined above, namely a key/kind/value triplet and a signature of the requester (client).
 However, for bookkeeping purposes, we add a private field: "status".
-A status can be one of three
+A status can be one of three states: "New" | "Verified" |
-states: "New" | "Verified" | "Submitted".
+"Submitted".
 The transaction request message is the same as the Transaction struct above, e.g.

 ```
 message TransactionRequest {